 Many facilities remain open throughout the park with covid safety measures in place, see below for more detail.

 Deer Park & Gardens

-Play areas remain closed in line with government guidance.
+Play areas are open in line with government guidance.

-Café kiosk is available with takeaway service and a queuing system.
+Café kiosks are open 9am – 4pm with takeaway service and a queuing system in place.
 Limited service and contactless payment only.

 Car park charges will be contactless payment via phone, app or website using RingGo (£5 all day or £3 for 2 hours).
 No cash payments for car parking.
 Blue badge holder spaces permitted by the hall as normal.

 Events & activities

 We typically have a series of events all year round, though due to ongoing changes with guidelines from the government, we review each activity on a case by case basis and will continue to update you via our What’s On page.